LightTable/LightTable/doc/style-guide.md

 1. Unless obvious to someone new to the project, yet familiar with Clojure/script, a meaningful docstring should be associated with every class, function, behavior, and object.

+## Errors

+1. Catch blocks should catch on `:default` unless there is a specific exception to be caught.
+1. Catch blocks should log errors with `lt.objs.console/error`.
+Namespaces that the console ns depend on cannot refer to the clojure var but can refer to the js fn e.g.
+  `(js/lt.objs.console.error err)`.

 ## Behaviors

 1. Add brief docstrings via `:desc` key.